AlokRepo/Kisan-Mitra/README.md

     # Get your API key from Google Cloud Console: https://console.cloud.google.com/google/maps-apis/credentials
     # Ensure you have the "Maps JavaScript API" enabled for this key.
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY_HERE"

+    # Data.gov.in API Key (for real-time Mandi prices)
+    # The default key is a public test key from data.gov.in documentation.
+    # You can register for your own key at https://data.gov.in/
+    DATA_GOV_IN_API_KEY="579b464db66ec23bdd0000010817fc9615cd4de94eeddad13faa4fa7"
     ```
     **Important**: The `NEXT_PUBLIC_` prefix is required for the Google Maps API key to be accessible on the client-side.